UNL Masters’ Week lures Lutes back to the College of Engineering

 Although not too nostalgic for the slide rule days, Lutes noted its users had to know what they were doing: "You had to know where to put the decimal point—it didn’t do that thinking for you."
 He also praised cross-disciplinary efforts: how learning "the mechanics of materials" benefits a civil engineer.
 And he expressed appreciation for the efforts of graduate students helping to advance research.

 Growing up on a ranch near North Platte, Lutes never dreamed he’d have an academic career; he said he followed advice to "do what you enjoy," and he repeated that wisdom for today’s Nebraska Engineering students.

 "I chose structural analysis because I liked it," said Lutes who, after earning his Ph.D. at the California Institute of Technology in 1967, entered a productive academic career.
 "Teaching is not always easy, but it is ultimately very satisfying."
 His teaching career included time at Rice University, the University of Chile, the University of Waterloo in Ontario, George Washington University and more.
 Lutes co-wrote the authoritative Random Vibrations: Analysis of Structural and Mechanical Systems, among other books.

 At UNL, Lutes was welcomed with celebratory dinners and tours, including transportation facilities at Whittier Research Center.
-He kept a warm smile while remembering the chill of November on the plains as he observed UNL’s SAFER barrier with Dean Sicking on the grounds of the Midwest Roadside Safety Facility near Lincoln’s airport, and commented: “You’re very ambitious and creative with your projects here.”
+He kept a warm smile while remembering the chill of November on the plains as he observed UNL’s SAFER barrier with Professor Dean Sicking at the Midwest Roadside Safety Facility, near Lincoln’s airport.
+Lutes commented: "You’re very ambitious and creative with your projects here."